trunk-io/plugins/tests/readme.md

 ## Additional Options

+### System Prereqs

+trunk is [compatible](https://docs.trunk.io/docs/compatibility) with most versions of Linux and macOS.
+If your linter only runs on certain OSs, refer to the example of [stringslint](linters/stringslint/stringslint.test.ts) to skip OS-dependent test runs.

 ### Test Configuration

 `linterCheckTest` or `linterFmtTest` should be sufficient for most linters and formatters.
-If your test requires additional setup, follow the example of setup in [sqlfluff_test.ts](../linters/sqlfluff/test/sqlfluff_test.ts).
+If your test requires additional setup, follow the example of `preCheck` in [sqlfluff_test.ts](../linters/sqlfluff/test/sqlfluff_test.ts).

 ### Environment Overrides